 A cover letter is required for consideration for this position and should be attached as the first page of your resume.
 The cover letter should address your specific interest in the position and outline skills and experience that directly relate to this position.

-As part of the strategic research initiative, Fast Forward Clinical Trials (FFCT) is engaging the entire UMHS in creating a new model to improve clinical care, value, and health outcomes by successfully executing a diverse portfolio of high-quality clinical trials.
-This new model entails an organizational structure of local service unit's (Clinical Trial Support Units), central infrastructure, and governance oversight.
-The support units are trans-departmental and thematically aligned based on research foci.
-CTSU's are the local units that provide comprehensive pre- and post-award support to study teams, offering high-quality, efficient service in support of a mix of clinical trials.
-CTSU's will provide a professional environment of expert personnel accessible to all investigators, especially early-career faculty.
-The Medical School Office of Research and the Michigan Institute for Clinical and Health Research (MICHR) are responsible for the central services, providing enterprise-wide standards, policies, and common infrastructure that can be leveraged by the CTSU's and study teams.
-The entire system is governed by the Medical School Office of Research in partnership with the Clinical Trials Subcommittee of the Research Board of Directors.
+A new model for the clinical trials enterprise includes an organizational structure of local Clinical Trial Support Units (CTSUs), central infrastructure, and governance oversight.
+The CTSUs are trans-departmental and thematically aligned based on research foci.
+CTSUs are the local units that provide comprehensive pre- and post-award support to study teams, offering high-quality, efficient service in support of a mix of clinical trials.
+They will provide a professional environment of expert personnel accessible to all investigators, especially early-career faculty.

 - Bachelor’s degree or equivalent experience with 2-5 years of experience specifically in finance, management, business, or a related field.